OpenDevEd/zotero-lib/README.md

 The directory tests/ contains a number of tests that illustrate the use of the npm library.
 The file tests/test_cli.sh has examples for use of the library from the command line.

+# Also see:

+https://github.com/tnajdek/zotero-api-client (With hindsight we might have built on zotero-api-client - we might still rebuild our code to use zotero-api-client.)